Júlio César (football goalkeeper, born 1979)

 Júlio César Soares de Espíndola (born 3 September 1979), known as Júlio César (/pt/), is a Brazilian former professional footballer who played as a goalkeeper.

-Júlio César spent seven years at Italian club Inter Milan, with whom they won five Scudetti, the 2009–10 UEFA Champions League, and the 2010 FIFA Club World Cup.
+Júlio César spent seven years at Italian club Inter Milan, with whom he won five Scudetti, the 2009–10 UEFA Champions League, and the 2010 FIFA Club World Cup.
 He was awarded the Serie A Goalkeeper of the Year title in both 2009 and 2010, and was nominated for the 2009 Ballon d'Or, where he was voted into 21st place.
 He was also named UEFA Club Goalkeeper of the Year after the 2009–10 season and won the Golden Glove award at the 2013 Confederations Cup.

 César won 87 international caps for Brazil.
 He was selected for the 2006, 2010 and 2014 FIFA World Cups, and two Copa América tournaments.